joelmazer/star-jetframework/README.md

 This is a framework for:
 * a FastJet wrapper, with various functionality
 * jet-finding
-* underlying event rho calculation
+* underlying event rho calculation, for both 'normal' and very 'sparse' events
-* QA
+* QA of jets, towers, events, tracks, triggers
+* code for generating dead and bad tower lists
-* creating reduced track ojbects (FemtoTracks)
+* creating reduced track objects (FemtoTracks)
 * event mixing (for acceptance and detector effects via event pool manager)
-* a base class use for inheritance
+* a base class used for inheritance
-* studyng jet shapes
+* studying jet shapes
 * calculating the event plane using multiple detectors + all included corrections
 * jet-hadron corrrelations
 * dummy analysis class to get started